Grandparents eating breakfast with their granddaughter.

 The type of investments you have may impact how mortgage lenders view your total income as a borrower.
 If you have accounts made up of bonds, stocks or mutual funds, lenders can only consider 70% of the value of those assets due to their volatility, so you may not qualify for as large of a mortgage as you initially thought.

-For your retirement accounts to help your application, you’ll need to demonstrate that you can draw on these accounts without penalties for the next 3 years to support both normal living expenses and loan payments.
+For your retirement accounts to help your application, you’ll need to demonstrate you can draw on these accounts without penalties for the next 3 years to support both normal living expenses and loan payments.
 You’ll also need to provide extra documentation on top of the standard mortgage paperwork to show you have access to these accounts.

 With that said, you aren’t required to report your planned retirement date.
 If you do plan on retiring soon, just make sure your finances can cover your mortgage payments once your regular income stops.